COMPANION TO CANTO LI

 The wars of the League of Cambrai were similar to the shifting alliances and useless wars of European conquest that Pound had mentioned before in The Cantos, the closest parallels being the Napoleonic Wars (canto 50) and WWI (canto 16).
 The idea stated by Hess that “the nations of Europe had to arrive at an agreement and a way of living together” was a flash of political intelligence countering the “mud” of greed and war in which European countries had been involved in for centuries.
 It also strongly suggests Pound’s awareness of the impending WWII, which would destroy the predominance of the British empire in Europe in a similar way the wars of the League of Cambrai radically undermined Venice’s commercial supremacy and the European trade order it had created.
 Pound viewed Britain as the contemporary Geryon, as is evident in canto 46.

-cheng ming – Zh. cheng4 [M351] (upright, standard, proper, orthodox) and ming2 [M4524] (name, reputation) - “right name” (See C LI n.20).
+cheng ming – Zh. 正名 zhèng (correct, upright, standard, proper, orthodox) and míng (name, reputation) - “right name” (See C LI n.20).
 Confucian political concept also known as “rectification of names” with which Pound concludes the Fifth Decad.
-Pound may have found the characters in the Chinese text of James Legge’s bilingual edition of the Four Books (Analects Book XIII Chapter III 1-6).
-The Chinese text in Legge should be read vertically, from right to left.
+Pound may have found the Chinese characters in James Legge’s bilingual edition of the Four Books (Analects Book XIII Chapter III 1-6).

-Pound provided an extended translation of the dialogue in Guide to Kulchur.
-The name spelling shows he was not using Legge in the Guide, but Pauthier, the source he had used in canto 13.
-Here is Pound’s translation in Guide to Kulchur:
+Pound provided an extended translation of the Analects dialogue in Guide to Kulchur.
+The name spelling shows he was not using Legge in the Guide, but Pauthier's Doctrine de Confucius, the source he had used in canto 13:

 “Tseu-Lou asked: If the Prince of Mei appointed you head of the government, to what wd. you first set your mind?